esphome/esphome-docs/guides/physical_device_connection.rst

 set of tools that you need or to give instructions on how to connect.
 This guide tries to cover some of the more common flashing situations.
-If your device doesn't fit any of these situations, try and find a guide for your specific device in the :ref:`devices guides <devices>` or elsewhere else on the internet.
+If your device doesn't fit any of these situations, try and find a guide for your specific device in the :ref:`devices guides <devices>` or elsewhere on the internet.

 Connecting to the ESP